 birth control method, you may wish to use condoms to reduce your risk of

-getting an STD.
+getting an STI.

-do not have or will not use a male condom.
 Female condoms may lower the risk of

-the risk of other STDs.
+the risk for other STIs.

 If you are age 26 or younger, you can get the HPV shot.
 The vaccines Cervarix(What is a PDF document?) and Gardasil(What is a PDF document?) protect against two types of HPV that cause cervical cancer.
 Gardasil also protects against two types of HPV that cause genital warts.
 Three shots are given over 6 months.
-The series of shots is recommended for girls age 11 or 12 and can be given to females ages 9 to 26.
+It is recommended for children age 11 or 12, but can be given as early as age 9.
+For girls who have not already gotten the vaccine, it is recommended up to age 26.
+For boys who have not already gotten the shot, the vaccine is recommended up to age 21.
+Gardasil is used for males.
 Females can get either vaccine.
-And males ages 9 to 26 can get three Gardasil shots to reduce the chance of getting genital warts.
-For more information,

 - HPV: Should My Child Get the Vaccine?